sahilrajput03/sahilrajput03.github.io/Vscode Typescript.md

 ***

-## Reload Extension for vscode

-You do not need this extension for anything.
-Not for even typescript types definitions(npm link or npm install), vscode is just too much smart to detect dependencies in your node_modules folder.
-But BEWARE, that you use complete package name to link to the repository, otherwise vscode won't pick the type definitions from the dependencies in the @types folder.

 ## What do you need to//

 To be able to save to local package.json file on the command npm link <pkg-name> but this isn't facilitated, but there [npm-link-save@npm](https://www.npmjs.com/package/npm-link-save) , [github](https://github.com/laggingreflex/npm-link-save#readme) **Usage**-